go-go-golems/prescribe/ttmp/2025/12/26/002-MAKE-IT-WORK--make-it-work/reference/02-diary.md

 - Whether we should preserve the current “auto-save on toggle/filter change” semantics exactly, or introduce an explicit save action with a toast.

 ### What should be done in the future
-- Extend the analysis doc with a “behavioral contract” section: what exactly happens on each key in each screen, and what controller mutations occur.
+- Extend the analysis doc with a "behavioral contract" section: what exactly happens on each key in each screen, and what controller mutations occur.
 - Use the analysis doc to plan the bobatea-style component decomposition (list component, footer/help component, toast component).

 ---